UkuleleBoy46/Bookmarklets/README.md

 | #discord #message #utility #performance | v2.2.0 | [⬆](#table-of-contents) |
 | --- | --- | --- |

 With this bookmarklet, you can send messages to people without booting up Discord (which is slow sometimes).
+Extremely improved from version 1!
 There are two setup steps to get this working.
 1. Put your token into the area in the below code marked "PUT_YOUR_DISCORD_TOKEN_HERE" (leave the quotation marks).
 You can find out how to get your Discord token [here](https://www.androidauthority.com/get-discord-token-3149920/).
-> **WARNING: Never share your token with anyone or paste it into applications, websites, or bookmarklets you don't trust (you can see from that this one is completely harmless and only uses it for accessing Discord API)!**
+> **WARNING: Never share your token with anyone or paste it into applications, websites, or bookmarklets you don't trust (you can see from that this bookmarklet is harmless and only uses it for accessing the Discord API)!**

 > Tip: You can also use a bot's token to send a message as a bot, just add "Bot" before the token (example: "Bot xadafdfda.vcnm65cv_awaeou").
 2. Edit the if condition.
-First, [turn on developer mode](https://www.partitionwizard.com/partitionmagic/discord-developer-mode.html).
+First, [turn on developer mode](https://www.partitionwizard.com/partitionmagic/discord-developer-mode.html) in Discord (this will enable you to right-click on channels to copy the channel ID).
 Change all the text within quotes containing "Change this to a username or channel name" to a username or channel name you want to contact.
 Then copy the channel ID (Not to be confused with a user ID.
 Even when DMing people, you have to use the DM's channel ID.) and put in it the second area containing "it's-id-here".
 Make as many name-ID pairs as you want for all the people or channels you want to quickly contact via this bookmarklet.
 > Make sure to also change the default channel.
 Its format is slightly different, so make sure you only change the things marked "Choose Your Default Channel" and "default-id-here".
 Repeat it in the standard format, too.

 <details>